 This plan doesn’t have to be long or drawn out, but it needs to be consistent.
 You need to be sitting down with your spouse at least once a month, if not more, to discuss your finances.
-There are a few best practices when it comes to a money date to make sure you stick to the task at hand, minimize interruptions, and allow for a judgement free zone.
+There are a few best practices when it comes to a money date to make sure you stick to the task at hand, minimize interruptions, and allow for a judgment-free zone.

 How To Have A Successful Money Date